-- Which of the pieces you performed today is your favourite and why? - How would you describe the beginning of the piece? - Which key does the piece start in? - Which sign tells you to play staccato and legato?
-Find some examples in your pieces.
+- Which of the pieces you performed today is your favourite and why? - What is the time signature and key of the piece? - How would you describe the mood of this piece?
+How is it different to the characters or styles of the other pieces you played today? - Which sign tells you to play staccato and legato, can you find any examples in your pieces?